 Sometimes we come across things we never knew we needed, but once they're in our lives, we can't remember a time without them.
 For some people, this might be their partner or pet, but for me, it's mini succulents.
 Once you see these teeny-tiny indoor plants, you'll be obsessed, too.

 Plenty of succulent varieties naturally are small, but now picture the baby versions of these that are about the size of your thumbnail.
-Or check out some of the 17,000 #minisucculents posts on Instagram like I did.
+Or check out some of the 30,000 #minisucculents posts on Instagram as I did.
 One of the most eye-catching collections you'll see comes from @botanicalbright.
 The self-described plant-lover and artist Becca Stevens is behind the account and has been creating these miniature masterpieces for two years.

 "As an artist, I've always been inspired by nature and plants.
 I also love tiny things," Stevens says.
 "When I learned that you could propagate a little miniature succulent from a leaf, I was in love.
 There's a bit of a learning curve to it, but the process of propagating is so fun to learn about, and creating and sharing tiny arrangements has become such a source of joy for me."

 Stevens' social media feed features many adorable designs, including a Christmas tree and a pumpkin planter, but her favorite is actually one of the simplest.
 "I had propagated a perfect little succulent that's one of my favorite varieties, then I found a tiny teacup, added a little bit of moss, and popped it in.
 I smile every time I see the photo."

 Although Stevens' displays are stunning, she notes that they don't last forever.
 She explains on her website that she enjoys an arrangement for a few months and then replants the succulents in a larger container so they can keep growing.